chetan-jarande/openai-batch-tracker/README.md

     make run-local
     ```

+  - This will start the server at 8000 port.

-- **If running with Docker:** The service is already running after `make docker-up-dev`.
+- **If running with Docker:**
+  - The service is already running after `make docker-up-dev`.
 You can view logs with `make docker-logs-dev`.
+  - This will start the server at 8001 port.

 Once the service is running, visit **[http://localhost:8000](http://localhost:8000)**.
 The homepage will guide you to all available resources, including API documentation and dashboards.